Retrieval augmentation of large language models for lay language generation: Materials and methods

-\section{The CELLS Dataset}
+\subsection{The CELLS Dataset}

-We present the largest dataset of parallel scientific abstracts and expert-authored lay language summaries (LLSs) (Section \ref{subsec_cells}), offering unique opportunities to study the robustness of generation models.
-To facilitate research on key LLS generation subtasks, we derive subsets for simplification and background explanation (Section \ref{dataset_application}).
+We present CELLS, the largest dataset of parallel scientific abstracts and expert-authored lay language summaries (LLSs) developed to date (Section \ref{subsec_cells}), offering unique opportunities to study the performance of lay language generation models.
+To facilitate research on key LLS generation subtasks, we have also derived subsets for simplification and background explanation (Section \ref{dataset_application}).

-\subsection{Data compilation}
+\subsubsection{Data compilation}

-We manually review biomedical journals, and identify 19 with a LLS section (see Appendix Table \ref{journal_pls}).
-We collect scientific abstracts (\textit{source}) and their aligned LLSs ({\textit{target}}) from these journals.
-We exclude abstracts where LLSs are not aligned with a full-length paper (i.e., LLS in a separate section for the journal's website or social media feed) that required extensive human inspection.
-After further excluding non-biomedical topics, we obtain 75,205 pairs of abstracts and LLSs.
-To ensure data quality, we identify outliers using source-target lexical similarity and length.
-As a result, we exclude pairs from eLife, Annals of the Rheumatic Diseases, and Reproductive Health.
-This leaves a set of 62,886 source-target pairs from 12 journals.
+To develop CELLS, we manually reviewed biomedical journals and identified 19 with a LLS section (see Appendix Table \ref{journal_pls}).
+We collected scientific abstracts (\textit{source}) and their aligned LLSs ({\textit{target}}) from these journals.
+We excluded abstracts where LLSs are not associated with a full-length paper (i.e., LLS in a separate section for the journal's website or social media feed) that required extensive human inspection.
+After further excluding non-biomedical topics, we obtained 75,205 pairs of abstracts and LLSs.
+To ensure data quality, we identified outliers using source-target lexical similarity and length.
+As a result, we excluded pairs from eLife, Annals of the Rheumatic Diseases, and Reproductive Health.
+This left a set of 62,886 source-target pairs from 12 journals.

-\subsection{Dataset applications}
+\subsubsection{Dataset applications}

-Using CELLS, we develop three applications: \paragraph{Lay language generation.} We use the full-length scientific abstract and LLS pairs in CELLS for abstract-level lay language generation.
+Using CELLS, we developed three evaluation tasks: \paragraph{Lay language generation} For this task, we used the full-length scientific abstract and LLS pairs in CELLS for abstract-level lay language generation.
 As mentioned in Section \ref{introduction}, this task requires paragraph-level simplification, summarization, and background explanation to produce understandable summaries for laypeople.
-The following applications focus on two of these challenges: abstract simplification and background explanation generation.
+The following tasks focus on two of these challenges: abstract simplification and background explanation generation.